Grammy® Award nominee for

 liked number 6, and Howard Morgen is reminded of Stephen Sondheim

-by it." —Dr. Frank Forte, Just Jazz Guitar Magazine
+by it." —Dr. Frank Forte, Just Jazz Guitar Magazine, May 2010

 Back